 Has my xylitol gone bad?
 How long does it last?

 Sweeteners like xylitol tend to last longer than expected.

 Here’s the deal.
 Generally, xylitol lasts six months past its best-by date, whether unopened or opened.
 Therefore, unless you’ve completely forgotten about your xylitol for years, your xylitol is likely still okay to use!

 How To Tell If Xylitol Has Gone Bad

 If stored correctly, xylitol doesn’t go bad.
 However, if water finds its way to your xylitol, the water will contaminate it.
-Any presence of mold or organic growth means water got to it and it should be thrown out.
-All of the xylitol should be discarded not just the parts with mold on it.
+Any mold or organic growth means water has got to it and should be thrown out.
+All of the xylitol should be discarded, not just the parts with mold on it.

 How To Store Xylitol

 Xylitol can be stored the same way sugar is stored as it is a naturally-occurring sugar alcohol found in most plant materials like fruits and vegetables.